machenderson/brilionxf/README.md

 This tool is particularly useful for ​**cleaning your backtesting data**​, as Fat-Finger spikes can give you a false sense of "profit opportunities" that don't actually exist in a liquid market.

 ---
-[Brilonx analyzer](https://https://github.com/machenderson/brilionxa)：This is a simple but powerful script that can evaluate asset performance based on historical return data.
+[Brilionx analyzer](https://https://github.com/machenderson/brilionxa)：This is a simple but powerful script that can evaluate asset performance based on historical return data.

 [Brilionx FingerTrap](https://https://github.com/machenderson/brilionxf)：This tool identifies potential fat-finger incidents by detecting price deviations that significantly exceed typical market volatility within a narrow timeframe.